laurelkeys/rust-playground/book/notes.md

     let s1 = String::from("hello");
     let s2 = s1; // `s1` was moved into `s2`
   ```
 * Rust will never automatically create "deep" copies of your data.
-Therefore, any *automatic* copying can be assumed to be inexpensive in terms of runtime performance.
+Therefore, any *automatic* copying can be assumed to be inexpensive in terms of runtime performance
 * If we *do* want to deeply copy the heap data of the `String`, not just the stack data, we can use a common method called `clone`:
   ```rust
     let s1 = String::from("hello");